-According to The New York Times, a record 76% of Americans were able to vote by mail in 2020, and while some states still require in-person voting, a sea change is happening here.
+According to The New York Times, a record number of Americans were able to vote by mail in 2020.
+And while some states still require in-person voting, a sea change is happening here.

 8. Crowded elevators

 Think of how jammed an office elevator can get during those inevitable work rush hours.
 The Centers for Disease Control has issued guidance for employers, urging businesses to limit how many people can use an elevator at the same time — as well as to add floor decals to space passengers out and encourage mask-wearing.

 And if you dread that awkward elevator small talk, you’re in luck: The CDC also advises elevator users to minimize chatting.
 The good news: No more annoying elevator pitches?

-The CDC still recommends minimizing gestures that promote close contact — skipping handshakes, hugs and even elbow bumps.
-At least until you and the other person are both fully vaccinated — which doesn’t happen until two weeks after your last shot.
+The CDC still recommends that those who are unvaccinated limit gestures that promote close contact — skipping handshakes, hugs and even elbow bumps.
+The agency notes that even people without symptoms or with a recent negative test result can spread COVID-19 to others.

 Hugs, at least among close family members who share germ circles anyway, will likely never go out of style.
 But handshakes with almost everyone can be replaced with waves, verbal greetings and even peace signs or Mr. Spock’s Vulcan salute.